hericmar/prodo/README.md

 # Prodo
-Simple web application for managing events and tasks with export to iCalendar format aiming to boost productivity.
+Simple web application for managing events and tasks with export to iCalendar format aiming to boost your productivity.

 ![](docs/img/screenshot.png)